casdoor/casdoor-website/docs/application/dynamic-client-registration.md

   }'
 ```

-Casdoor responds with your new client credentials:
+Response includes the new client credentials:

 ```json
 {